-We’re recruiting writers for the 2012-2013 school year!
-If you are currently an international student studying in the U.S., or will be coming to the U.S. as an international student during the school year, you’re eligible.
+We’re recruiting writers for the 2016-2017 school year!
+If you are an international student in the U.S., or arriving in the next year, we’d like to hear your experiences.
 The application information is below.

-But don’t forget, even if you don’t want to be one of our regular bloggers, we welcome guest posts from anyone who has a story to share about studying in the U.S., whether it’s your visa interview experience, your TOEFL study plan, memories from an exchange program, or whatever!
-Take a look at all our previous guest posts, and submit your own guest posts or ideas using this link.
+But even if you don’t want to write often, we welcome guest posts from anyone who has a story to share about studying in the U.S., whether it’s your visa interview experience, your TOEFL study plan, memories from an exchange program, or whatever!
+Take a look at our previous guest posts, and submit your own guest posts or ideas using this link.

-We are seeking talented and creative writers to contribute to the Student Union blog about international student life in the U.S.
+We seek talented and creative writers to contribute to the Student Union blog about international student life in the U.S.

-You will also come away with a portfolio of professional writing, and we will work with you throughout your internship to help perfect your writing and storytelling skills.
+You will also build a portfolio of professional writing, and we will help you perfect your writing and storytelling skills.

-– Be a current college/university student (or be applying to college/university this year)
+- Be a college/university student (or be applying to college/university this year)

 - Be willing to contribute at least once a month when school is in session